Small business team in a Washington State office reviewing level-funded health insurance plan options

 Washington-mandated benefits add cost to fully insured plans.
 Level-funded plans structured under ERISA can avoid certain mandates, which lowers the base premium equivalent compared to an insured product.

-Claims Data Drives Future Savings
+Use Claims Data to Lower Future Costs

 Detailed, anonymous claims reporting lets your team (and your broker) spot health trends early.
 If data shows high pharmaceutical costs or a specific chronic condition driving claims, you can introduce targeted wellness programs or carve-outs before the next renewal.
 This cycle of improvement is not available with a fully insured plan where the carrier owns the data.
+To put real numbers on what your group might save, the best step is a market analysis from a broker who runs quotes across all Washington carriers.
+Group health insurance analysis from WHIA includes a company health risk report and competitive benchmark at no cost to you.

 Is a Level-Funded Plan Right for Your Washington Business?